+n of Do not write outside the box

+rks]

-0 4 'During the Norman period, the main consequences of castle building wer re military.'
+0 4 'The main consequence of the Norman Conquest in Yorkshire was the devastation of the countryside.'

-How far does a study of Pevensey Castle support this statement?
+How far does a study of Yorkshire after the Norman Conquest support this statement?

 Explain your answer.

-You should refer to Pevensey Castle and your contextual knowledge.
+You should refer to Yorkshire after the Norman Conquest and your contextual knowledge.

 [16 marks]

 Do not write outside the

+outside the box

+.

+Do not write outside the

 box

-I
+-

-Do not write outside the
+Do not write outside the box

-outside the box

 Extra space

-END OF QUESTIONS
+END OF OUESTIONS ı -- I

-11

 Question number Additional page, if required.
 Write the question numbers in the left-hand margin.

 Question number Additional page, if required.
 Write the question numbers in the left-hand margin.

 Question number Additional page, if required.
 Write the question numbers in the left-hand margin.

-There are no questions printed on this page DO NOT WRITE ON THIS PAGE ANSWER IN THE SPACES PROVIDED Copyright information For confidentiality purposes, from the November 2015 examination series, acknowledgements of third-party copyright material are published in a separate booklet rather than including them on the examination paper or support materials.
-This booklet is published after each examination series and is available for free download from www.aqa.org.uk after the live examination series.
+16 There are no questions printed on this page DO NOT WRITE ON THIS PAGE ANSWER IN THE SPACES PROVIDED Copyright information For confidentiality purposes, all acknowledgements of third-party copyright material are published in a separate booklet.
+This booklet is published after each live examination series and is available for free download from www.aqa.org.uk.
 Permission to reproduce all copyright material has been applied for.
 In some cases, efforts to contact copyright-holders may have been unsuccessful and AQA will be happy to rectify any omissions of acknowledgements.
-If you have any queries please contact the Copyright Team, AQA, Stag Hill House, Guildford, GU2 7XJ.
-Do not write outside the box Copyright © 2019 AQA and its licensors.
+If you have any queries please contact the Copyright Team.
+Copyright © 2023 AQA and its licensors.
 All rights reserved.